xinfab/xinfabmeetingminutes/Minutes/Meeting-Minutes-2015-08-04.md

 *Lemon & Sean:*
 - [ ] translate Mark's CNC instructions

+*Sean:*
+- [ ] try candle workshop, give time estimate for it

 *Unassigned:*
 - [ ] manage members (follow up, keep track of their membership, their machines)
 - [ ] create a payment system better than our paper system (memberships, machine hours)
 - [ ] Create event every 1 or 2 months, kind of networking event, but also keep everyone involved, maybe in combination with lucio’s returning, so every month? lucio’s welcome back party every month?!
+- [ ] define relationship with XCJ
+- [ ] contact Rockets from DFRobot to get a good spot at the Maker Carnival

 *Lucio:* @lpgn
 - [ ] give danny code for Facebook/weibo page